 Here are a few ways that B&B is working to engage young people and help build the next generation of theatre artists and audiences:

-Our PASSPORT Program: PASSPORT is an innovative and wide-reaching program that provides high school students from a four county region with free, on-demand tickets to any Bag&Baggage performance.
-The process is simple: if you are a student at a high school, tribal school, online academy, charter school or registered home school student from Washington, Yamhill, Columbia or Tillamook county you simple show up at the box office, show a valid student id and get a free ticket.
+PASSPORT is an innovative and wide-reaching program that provides high school students from a four county region with free, on-demand tickets to any Bag&Baggage performance.
+The process is simple: if you are a student at a high school, tribal school, online academy, charter school or registered home school student from Washington, Yamhill, Columbia or Tillamook county you simple show up at the box office, show a valid student ID and if there are unsold tickets to that day’s performance, we will give you one.
 No questions asked.
 Over the years, thousands of students have taken advantage of this program to experience the joys of live theatre for free.
 More information can be found online here.

 Photojournalism – receive training and direct experience taking production and rehearsal photos of our shows for use in press releases, promotion, and marketing.